-Dear <<<First Name>> <<Last Name>>:
+Dear <<First Name>> <<Last Name>>:

-Perkins & Co ("Perkins") is a privately held accounting firm located in Portland, Oregon, and provides accounting and tax services to both individuals and organizations.
-Perkins is writing to provide details about a cybersecurity incident that affected Netgain, a vendor we use to store data in the cloud.
-At this time, we remain unaware of any significant increase in suspicious activity to indicate that Perkins' client or employee information has been misused in connection with this incident and will continue to monitor this issue.
-However, because your personal information may be impacted by this event, we are providing you with details about the incident, our response, and steps you can take to better protect your personal information, should you feel it appropriate to do so.
+Perkins & Co ("Perkins") is a privately held accounting firm located in Portland, Oregon, and provides services to an organization with which you are affiliated.
+Perkins is writing on behalf of <<Name of Data Owner>> to provide details about a cybersecurity incident that affected Netgain, a vendor we use to store data in the cloud.
+At this time, we remain unaware of any significant increase in suspicious activity to indicate that Perkins' client information has been misused in connection with this incident and will continue to monitor this issue.
+However, because your personal information may be impacted by this incident, we are providing you with details about the incident, our response, and steps you can take to better protect your personal information, should you feel it appropriate to do so.

 Who is Perkins & Co / Why Do You Have My Information?
-Perkins provides accounting and tax services to both individuals and organizations.
+Perkins provides services to << Name of Data Owner>> and we understand you to be associated with this organization.
 As part of those services, Perkins handles information relating to individuals.
 This cybersecurity incident occurred with Netgain, Perkins' third-party data hosting vendor.
-Please know that this incident did not impact the computer systems of Perkins or its clients.
+Please know that this incident did not impact the computer systems of << Name of Data Owner>>.